JamesJThomas/RoRAjaxQuery/README.md

 1. Create the usual search function in your controller and have it use a parameter named "query".

-1. Add "gem 'jquery-rails' to the Gemfile.
+1. Add "gem 'jquery-rails'" to the Gemfile.

 1. Add "//= require jquery" to app/assets/javascripts/application.js
 after "//= require turbolinks" and before "//= require\_tree ."